-Paras Banjara has been working towards promoting the rights of nomadic tribal communities of Rajasthan, being a vocal member of the community himself.
-He has worked with the Government of Rajasthan as a Programme Officer in the past, and has been associated with the Social Audit Unit of the State of Andhra Pradesh, National Campaign for Protection of Child Rights and Centre for Policy Research, for developing institutionalized platforms for citizen centric accountability in the fields of education and rural development.
+Paras Banjara has been working towards promoting the rights of nomadic tribal of Rajasthan, being a vocal member of the community himself.
+He has worked with the Government of Rajasthan as a Programme Officer of MGNREGA in the past, and has been associated with the Social Audit Unit of the State of Andhra Pradesh, National Campaign for Protection of Child Rights and Centre for Policy Research, for developing institutionalized platforms for citizen centric accountability in the fields of education and rural development.
 He is associated with the Soochna Evum Rozgar Adhikar Abhiyan of Rajasthan over the past two decades.
-He is SAFAR’s State Resource Person for Rajasthan.
+He is SAFAR’s State Coordinator for Rajasthan.

-Shailaja Aralkar has worked with right-based NGOs in various capacities over the past two decades and has been involved in advocacy with the Government of Maharashtra for issues such as health, education, social security particularly for marginalized and unorganized workers, with a focus on women workers.
+Shailaja Aralkar has worked with rights-based civil society organizations, campaigns and movements in various capacities and has been involved in advocacy with the Government of Maharashtra for issues such as health, education, social security particularly for marginalized and unorganized workers.
 Her work includes efforts to build capacity of front-line functionaries and activists on issues like gender, sexuality, human rights and community health through her association with Institute of Health Management Pachod (IHMP), National AIDS Research Institute (NARI), Yashwantrao Chavan Academy of Development Administration (YASHADA).
 Shailaja has been actively advocating for the right to dignified work and wages for women waste pickers, and is associated with Kagad Kach Patra Kashtakari Panchayat (KKPKP), a trade union of waste pickers in Pune and SWaCH.
-She is SAFAR’s State Resource Person for Maharashtra.
+She is SAFAR’s State Coordinator for Maharashtra.

 Kathyayini Chamaraj has been associated with Citizens’ Voluntary Initiative for the City of Bangalore (CIVIC) for the past thirty years.
 She has been working towards the better implementation of laws that promote greater transparency, accountability and people’s participation in urban governance.
 She is associated with state and national campaigns on right to information, right to food and rights of social security for workers of the unorganized sector.
 She is an avid writer and has contributed towards more than 350 articles on social and development issues in the press.
 She is SAFAR’s State Resource Person for Karnataka.